SPANDigital/presidium/README.md

     .jekyll/ : Jekyll dependencies

-    node_modules/ : node module dependencies, (including the Presidium core templates)
+    node_modules/ : node module dependencies, including the Presidium templates and structure

     _config.yml : Jekyll configuration file

-    package.json : npm build script
+    package.json : npm build scripts
 ```

 ### Content
-All content updates are done using the sections and markdown templates in `content` using markdown.
+All content is stored in the content directory which is divided into sub-directories.
+Each sub-directory contains markdown templates that should be used to create documentation.
 See the [template project](https://github.com/SPANDigital/presidium) for example usage.
+Presdium uses:
-* [Jekyll](http://jekyllrb.com/) a simple, blog-aware, static site generator that integrates with GitHub
+* [Jekyll](http://jekyllrb.com/) A simple, blog-aware, static site generator that integrates with GitHub
-* [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) GitHub Flavored Markdown to document your content.
+* [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) A GitHub varient of Markdown.

-Static sources such as images, files and custom styles should be added to the `media`.
+Other static content such as images, files, and custom styles should be added to the `media` directory.

-Content and media resources are kept separate from the underlying Jekyll layouts and templates.
+Content and media resources are kept separate from the underlying Jekyll layouts and templates to allow for easy upgrades.

 ### Build Scripts
-The following build scripts manage the main workflows:
+The following build scripts manage the main workflow:
 - `npm install` : Installs all npm and Jekyll dependencies required to build, run and publish your site.
 - `npm start` : Serves the Jekyll site from `dist/site` and Watches for any changes to `content` and `media`.
 - `npm run build` : Build your Jekyll site to `dist/site`.
 - `npm run gh-pages` : Publishes `dist/site` to a `gh-pages` branch in your current repo.
+- `npm run generate` : Generate site structure and prepare Jekyll sources in `dist/src`.

 ### Configuration
-Site configuration such as the site name and menu structure can be done in `_config.yml`.
-Changes made to config require a site rebuild to take effect.
+Site wide configuration, such as the site name and menu structure, can be updated in the `_config.yml` file.
+Changes made to this file require a site rebuild to take effect.

 ### Styling and Theming
 All styles are based on Bootstrap with Bootswatch themes and sass overrides.
 Jekyll themes are not supported.